Running LLM Models in a Cluster Environment

 python -m venv myenv

-Activate the virtual environment with this command:
+Once the virtual environment is created, activate it with the following command:

 source myenv/bin/activate